Yo-Wayne/MindSparkAI/replit.md

-# AI for Future Minds - Educational Website
+# MindSpark AI - Educational Website

 ## Overview

-This is a multi-page professional educational website designed to empower rural youth with AI tools and knowledge.
+This is a multi-page professional educational website for MindSpark AI, designed to empower rural youth with AI tools and knowledge.
 The project is part of a student-led nonprofit initiative targeting rural school children in Taiwan, focusing on teaching them how to use AI tools effectively rather than building them.
 The website serves as a comprehensive platform for education, volunteer recruitment, and program promotion.

 ## System Architecture